 The Lee Moor facility will incorporate a high level of site controls, process technology and abatement equipment to ensure that both the public and the environment are protected.
 These played a key part in the planning application and supporting environmental impact assessment prepared by Wardell Armstrong which helped to secure planning permission from Devon County Council on 30 November 2011.
 Areas assessed in detail included land use and soils, hydrology and hydrogeology, traffic and access, air quality, noise, ecology and wildlife, landscape and visual impacts, and socio-economic effects.

 Detailed air dispersion modelling was carried out to assess any potential impacts from the site on residential dwellings, local businesses, surrounding land and nature sites.
 Using the latest version of AERMOD, a quantitative model based on the Gaussian theory of plume dispersion, the methodology took in a range of input data including the characteristics of the release (rate, temperature, velocity, height, location), the terrain, meteorological data and the locations of buildings and tanks adjacent to the proposed emission points.
 It then predicted the concentration of substances in the air, as well as the long term mean and short term peak ground level concentrations over the modelled area.
 Gases such as oxides of nitrogen, sulphur dioxide, carbon monoxide, particulates, ammonia and odour were included.
 The modelling was reviewed in detail by the local authority, Environment Agency and Natural England.
 It showed that emissions will easily meet all statutory air quality standards, and that deposition rates on nature sites of less than 1 one per cent of target levels will have no significant impact on the environment.
+[Page Break]

 The noise assessment included continuous surveys over four days to assess the existing background day and night time noise levels in the vicinity of the site.
 Computer modelling using SoundPLAN was then undertaken to predict the noise levels at local residential dwellings likely to be generated by the operational activities (including traffic movements) associated with the new facility.
 The modelling demonstrated that the noise levels likely to be generated by the site during the daytime, night time, weekdays and weekends are less than background.
 Noise levels from the site at all residential dwellings will be very low and less than 35dB(A).